freeCodeCamp/arcade-mode/PROGRESS.md

 ### Tuomas:
   - Progress:
     1. Test case results are now shown on the left panel of the application.
+    2. Added configurable timer which starts when a user starts a session.

 ## Tuesday 5/9/17:
 ### Tim: